codeforamerica/cfa-wiki/DTeam/inkinds.md

 Bizspark is a Microsoft product that we've been donated.
 This includes access to Office 365, Windows product keys, and Azure access.

 ###Twilio
-Is only available to staff members and select projects.
+Twilio offers text messaging as a service for developers.
+It is only available to staff members and select projects.

 ###Slack
 Slack is only available to staff members.

 ###Carto(formerly CartoDB)
+Carto is a web application which helps people visualize and work with GIS data.

 Email santiagogiraldo@carto.com and tell them CFA sent yuo.

 ###Heroku